There is an age-old mantra: "If you want something done right, you have to do it yourself."

 Despite these concerns, data shows that nearly 70% of Amazon’s listing merchants use FBA to handle their order fulfillment.

 SkuNexus is designed for maximum flexibility and customization, and to eliminate manual fulfillment/provide automation at every stage of the process.
 This makes it a potent weapon in the self-fulfillment arsenal.
-Brands who desire software that can integrate with their highly-specialized systems and grow alongside them should seriously consider SkuNexus.
+Brands who desire inventory management software that can integrate with their highly-specialized systems and grow alongside them should seriously consider SkuNexus.